yoshi389111/github-profile-3d-contrib/README.md

           git push
 ```

-Note: If you also want to include the private repository, register the "personal access token" in the repository and set it to GITHUB_TOKEN specified in the workflow file.
+Note: If you also want to include the private repository, register the "personal access token" in the repository and set it to GH_TOKEN specified in the workflow file.

 This will add the action to the repository.